By: By: Kendall Hunt RPD with contributions from the editorial team

 Makers create, tinker with old technology, and invent new things.
 It's do-it-yourself at its best.
 Maker teachers inspire their students to dream up their own inventions, experiment, fail and experiment again until they've made something personally meaningful.
 Maker education is a combination of hands-on learning and project-based learning. —USC Rossier’s Guide to Maker Education

 You might notice that USC Rossier’s definition of maker learning sounds remarkably like what we at the Kendall Hunt Religious Publishing Division (RPD) love about inquiry learning.
 And in fact, the two concepts have a lot in common.
-They both promote self-directed learning, encourage open exploration and questioning, and expand students’ natural curiosity by putting them “in the driver’s seat.”
+They both promote self-directed learning, encourage open exploration and questioning, and expand students’ natural curiosity by putting them “in the driver’s seat”.

 Educator and technology consultant Trish Roffey makes the connection between inquiry and maker learning even more explicit, explaining that “the maker movement is about teaching and learning that is focused on student-centered inquiry.
 This is not the project done at the end of a unit of learning, but the actual vehicle and purpose of the learning.”

-- A space
+1. A space

 To get those supplies, send a letter home to ask parents and guardians if they have anything “craftable” lying around.
 Reach out to local stores.
 Pursue arts and cultural grants.
 Cheryl Nelson and Wendy Goldfein of Get Caught Engineering also recommend buddying up with school custodians, who can help you find storage locations and can “rescue” potential supplies that other teachers would otherwise have thrown away.
 This allows you to get the materials needed for little to no cost.

 Once you get the supplies, make sure you have a place to put them.
 Consider empty paint cans, dollar-store bins and baskets, file folders, crates, Tupperware containers, and desk organizers to keep your makerspace tidy.
 By clearly labeling the storage containers, the students will know where the unused materials go when they are finished, which helps maintain an organized space.

-- Curricular connections
+6. Curricular connections

 It can be hard to connect the makerspace to the curriculum without becoming prescriptive and limiting the creativity of the students to decide how they want to work.
 One surefire way to connect every project to a learning objective is to establish the precedent that kids need to design a specific and detailed plan before they start “making.”
 This doesn’t mean, of course, that the plan can’t change midstream, as the ideas present themselves.
 Having a plan not only limits wasted time and materials, but it also reinforces the always-relevant skills of planning one’s work and helps students practice metacognition.
 Maker learning is not limited to certain subjects but can be utilized for all classroom topics.

 Are you ready to MAKE some changes to your classroom?